RobsDuarte/Design-Pattern-in-Java/README.md

 # Design-Pattern-in-Java
-Repository created to try explain for new programmers  how to implement design pattens in Java
+Repository created to try explain to new programmers  how to implement design pattens in Java